noteed/nginx-hackage/README.md

 ## Generating the content

 We don't download everything from Hackage.
+The whole Hackage is about 3.6G.
 Instead we download only what is listed in `package-names.txt`.
 The format looks like:

     ...
     snap-server/0.9.4.5